1979 Honda XL500S – update 1

 37 Honda XL500R 1982 26 48.5 15 99-3511-5 26 48.5 15 99-3511-5

 37 Honda FT500 1982 26 48.5 15 99-3511-5 30 50 14.25 99-3512-5

 The new fork tree is on the left, the XL one on the right, in the middle picture below:

-Getting a rolling frame was important as the 500 cc engine is quite heavy and awkward to move around and to work on.
-Also getting to here had involved a fair bit of time and money so hopefully the engine will run.
+Getting a rolling frame was important as the 500 cc engine is quite heavy and a bit awkward to move around and to work on.
+Also getting to this point has involved a fair bit of time and money so It would be good if the engine will start and run.
 While all this was coming together I had been looking at petrol tanks on ebay and trade me that may fit the frame and look better than the factory one (that also didn’t have a fuel cap or tap)